Comparison of the AK-47 and M16

 The two most common assault rifles in the world are the Soviet AK-47 and the American M16.
 These Cold War-era rifles have been used in conflicts both large and small since the 1960s.
-They are used by military, police, security forces, revolutionaries, terrorists, criminals and civilians alike and will most likely continue to be used for decades to come.
+They are used by military, police, security forces, revolutionaries, terrorists, criminals, and civilians alike and will most likely continue to be used for decades to come.
 As a result, they have been the subject of countless comparisons and endless debate.

-The AK-47 was finalized, adopted and entered widespread service in the Soviet Army in the early 1950s.
+The AK-47 was finalized, adopted, and entered widespread service in the Soviet Army in the early 1950s.
 Its firepower, ease of use, low production costs, and reliability were perfectly suited for the Soviet Army's new mobile warfare doctrines.
 More AK-type weapons have been produced than all other assault rifles combined.
 In 1974, the Soviets began replacing their AK-47 and AKM rifles with a newer design, the AK-74, which uses 5.45×39mm ammunition.

 The M16 entered U.S. service in the mid-1960s.
-Despite its early failures, the M16 proved to be a revolutionary design and stands as the longest continuously serving rifle in American military history.
+Despite its early failures, the M16 proved to be a revolutionary design and stands as the longest-continuously serving rifle in American military history.
 The U.S. military has largely replaced the M16 in combat units with a shorter and lighter version called the M4 carbine.

 History

 Sturmgewehr 44

-The Germans were the first to pioneer the assault rifle concept during World War II, based upon research that showed that most firefights happen within 400 meters and that contemporary rifles were overpowered for most small arms combat.
-They would soon develop a select-fire, intermediate powered rifle, combining the firepower of a submachine gun with the range and accuracy of a rifle.
+The Germans pioneered the assault rifle concept during World War II, based upon research that showed that most firefights happen within 400 meters and that contemporary rifles were overpowered for most small arms combat.
+They would soon develop a select-fire, intermediate-powered rifle, combining the firepower of a submachine gun with the range and accuracy of a rifle.

 The result was the Sturmgewehr 44, which the Germans produced in large numbers; approximately half a million were made.
-It fired a new and revolutionary intermediate powered cartridge, the 7.92×33mm Kurz.
+It fired a new and revolutionary intermediate-powered cartridge, the 7.92×33mm Kurz.
 This new cartridge was developed by shortening the standard 7.92×57mm Mauser round and giving it a lighter 125-grain bullet that limited range but allowed for more controllable automatic fire.
 The smaller, lighter cartridge also allowed soldiers to carry more ammunition "to support the higher consumption rate of automatic fire."

 The Sturmgewehr 44 features an inexpensive, easy-to-make, stamped steel design and a 30-round detachable box magazine.
 "This weapon was the prototype of all successful automatic rifles.
 Characteristically (and unlike previous rifles and the M-14) it had a straight stock with the barrel under the gas cylinder to reduce the turning moment of recoil of the rifle in the shoulder and thus help reduce the tendency of shots to climb in automatic fire.
 The barrel and overall length were shorter than a traditional rifle and it had a pistol grip to hold the weapon more securely in automatic fire.
 The principle of this weapon — the reduction of muzzle impulse to get usable automatic fire within the actual ranges of combat — was probably the most important advance in small arms since the invention of smokeless powder."